 The Chattanooga Public Library’s collected materials on Underground Chattanooga is surprisingly light.
 The bulk of the information is articles written over the past 15 years, some news clippings from the 1880s and coursework from Dr. Brown’s classes.

 In a Chattanooga Times story dated 1885, the writer suggests an ignorance among citizens and their knowledge of what areas of the city were below and above sea level.
 It goes on to give elevations of various Chattanooga landmarks and locations in comparison to the low watermark of the Tennessee River.
 Another article dated a month after a flood in 1886 addresses a petition to bring up the grade on Broad and Chestnut Streets, also on Seventh and Eighth, between Popular and Market.
 The campaign was a plea from property owners to regrade streets up to the high watermark to specifically deter flooding.
 About half a dozen properties would be minimally affected at a small expense for damages.
 There is no follow-up story detailing work done, and if several city blocks were to disappear up to fifteen feet underground, its impact would be far greater and better documented in the press or through surviving reports.
 Or, at least, one would think.

 Before I go on to present my doubts about Underground Chattanooga, I want to eliminate some targets thought to be part of the affected areas.
 These locations are often confused with Underground Chattanooga because they are underground.

 Beneath Big River Grille, Sports Barn and former car barns

 In 2011, Travel Channel’s Don Wildman went “Off Limits” through the spaces under the old car barns that once housed horses and mules for pulling horsecars.
-These areas were deliberately constructed as underground stables that had street access and a below grade entrances.
+These areas were deliberately constructed as underground stables that had street access and below-grade entrances.
 It also served as shop space to service the undercarriages of massive streetcars.

 The tunnel under the old Miller Bros.
 Department Store